BrianWong05/m3u8-converter/README.md

 ## Usage

 1. Open your browser and navigate to the frontend URL (typically `http://localhost:5173`)
+2. Choose your input method:
-2. Enter a valid M3U8 URL in the input field
+   - **URL Tab**: Enter a valid M3U8 URL in the input field
+   - **Upload File Tab**: Click to select and upload an M3U8 playlist file from your computer
 3. Click "Convert to MP4" to start the conversion process
 4. Wait for the conversion to complete (progress will be shown)
 5. Click "Download MP4" to download the converted file